 It’s your first time releasing music as an independent musician, and you’ve read the names DistroKid and CD Baby about a hundred times.
 As you prepare to get your music into the world, you need to decide which distribution service to use.
 They both perform the same basic function—getting your music in digital stores and on streaming services—but how do you pick between them?

-Each distribution service comes with drawbacks that might make one better than the other for your particular career goals.
-I have a few years of experience with CD Baby, but we spent a couple weeks testing out both CD Baby and DistroKid Let’s review the major differences and similarities between DistroKid and CD Baby so you can decide which one will work hardest for you.
+Each distribution service has drawbacks that might make one better than the other for your particular career goals.
+I have a few years of experience with CD Baby, but we spent a couple of weeks testing out both CD Baby and DistroKid.
+Let’s review the major differences and similarities between DistroKid and CD Baby so you can decide which one will work hardest for you.

-Editor’s note: This article was updated on January 12, 2023, to address an FAQ about Dolby Atmos.
+Editor’s note: This article was updated on December 6, 2024, to address more FAQs and add additional information on Dolby Atmos.

 What’s it like to use DistroKid and CD Baby?

-Unlike DistroKid, CD Baby doesn’t facilitate any artist-to-artist interactions or customizable social profiles.
-CD Baby’s interface is more aesthetically pleasing than DistroKid’s though, and it’s easier to view its artist development tools and your releases at a glance.
+Unlike DistroKid, CD Baby doesn’t facilitate artist-to-artist interactions or customizable social profiles.
+However, CD Baby’s interface is more aesthetically pleasing than DistroKid’s, and it’s easier to view its artist development tools and your releases at a glance.

 Is CD Baby more affordable than DistroKid?

-When it comes to charging for services, CD Baby and DistroKid take different approaches.
+CD Baby and DistroKid take different approaches to charging for services.
 DistroKid members pay an annual fee to release an unlimited number of singles and albums.
 It offers three membership plans: Musician, Musician Plus, and Label.
-The main drawbacks of the Musician plan, which is the cheapest, are that you can’t set future release dates on any content, and you can’t view release statistics.
+The main drawbacks of the Musician plan, which is the cheapest, are that you can’t set future release dates on any content and you can’t view release statistics.

 Musician | Musician Plus | Label | |